Center for Science in the Public Interest: History and funding

 CSPI is a consumer advocacy organization.
 Its focus is nutrition and health, food safety, and alcohol policy.
 CSPI was founded in 1971 by the microbiologist Michael F. Jacobson, along with the meteorologist James Sullivan and the chemist Albert Fritsch, two fellow scientists from Ralph Nader's Center for the Study of Responsive Law.
 In the early days, CSPI focused on various aspects such as nutrition, environmental issues, and nuclear energy.
 However, after the 1977 departure of Fritsch and Sullivan, CSPI began to focus largely on nutrition and food safety and began publishing nutritional analyses and critiques.

 CSPI has 501(c)(3) status.
-Its chief source of income is its Nutrition Action Healthletter, which has about 900,000 subscribers and does not accept advertising.
-The organization receives about 5 to 10 percent of its $17 million annual budget from grants by private foundations.

 CSPI has more than sixty staff members and an annual budget from over $20 million.

 Jacobson now serves as a Senior Scientist at CSPI, with Peter G. Lurie acting as the organization's current President.

 Programs and campaigns

 Nutrition and food labeling

 CSPI advocates for clearer nutrition and food labeling.

 For example, labeling of "low-fat" or "heart healthy" foods in restaurants must now meet specific requirements established by the Food and Drug Administration (FDA) as of May 2, 1997.

 In 1994, the group first brought the issue of high saturated fat in movie popcorn to the public attention.

 In 1975, CSPI published a "White Paper on Infant Feeding Practices" aimed at criticizing the commercial baby food industry's products and advertising.
 The White Paper started a formalized, political discussion of issues surrounding early introduction of solid foods and the extraordinarily processed ingredients in commercial baby food.
 CSPI took particular issue with the modified starches, excessive sugar and salt additions, and presence of nitrates in baby food products.
 In addition, the White Paper criticized branding and advertisements on products, which they argued lead mothers to believe that solid foods ought to be introduced earlier in an infant's diet.

 In 1989, CSPI was instrumental in convincing fast-food restaurants to stop using animal fat for frying.
 They would later campaign against the use of trans fats.

 CSPI's 1994 petition led to the FDA's 2003 regulation requiring trans fat to be disclosed on food labels.
 CSPI's 2004 petition, as well as a later one from a University of Illinois professor, led to the FDA's ban of partially hydrogenated vegetable oil, the major source of artificial trans fat.